Course Dates for 2018-2019 – Alps

 Cost: £90 per person

-New for this season.
-This is a practical rescue course and consists of approx. 9 hours contact time and covers both class room and field inputs.
+This is a practical rescue course and consists of approx. 8 hours contact time and covers both class room and field inputs.
 It teaches avalanche scene rescue management and co-ordination, multiple practical burial scenarios with advanced transceiver coaching, tactical digging, first aid and liaison with professional rescue agencies.
 This is the full one day input that is now a pre-requirement for our Level 2 course but is available here as a stand alone course.
 Perfect refresher training for anyone venturing into the backcountry this season and a must for all mountain professionals.
 The course follows the AAA curriculum guidelines.
 There is no requirement for ski touring equipment on this course.

 Cost: £295 per person

 Run in the Cairngorm mountains based out of Glenmore Lodge, this course consists of approx. 22 hours contact time, including online case studies prior to the commencement of the course.
 The majority of the course is conducted in the field.
 It provides a highly suitable introduction to snow safety for those preparing to take the winter ML or IML examination.
 This is a compulsory course for winter mountain professionals in North America.
 It is also an ideal course for serious backcounty skiers and winter climbers who are venturing into steeper ground and intend to travel through complex mountain terrain both in Scotland and the Alps.
 The course fully adheres to the AAA syllabus and runs on ski touring equipment.

 Cost: £295 per person.
 Maximum 4 people (This is a two instructor course.
 Ratio 2:1)